-Young dancers are introduced to a beautiful pre‐primary classical ballet syllabus which incorporates magical variations and dance class etiquette.
+Young dancers are introduced to a beautiful pre-primary classical ballet syllabus that incorporates magical variations and dance class etiquette.
 Cognitive skills of counting, sequencing, spatial awareness, and immersion in a second language (French), are introduced in this class.
 Dancers learn tap technique and delightful song and tap routines which develop coordination, rhythm, timing and stage presence.
 This class will conclude with a parent watch day!

 When: Monday 5:15‐6:00 p.m.

 In this class, young hip-hop artists will begin with the building blocks of jazz technique.
 This class develops increased body awareness, coordination, strength, and flexibility through jazz technique exercises, isolations, stretching, progressions, and combinations.
 This is a fun, fast-paced class filled with hip-funky moves to the latest kids’ rock and hip-hop tunes.